Integration Guidelines

 Tips

-- Relative-reference all of your media files for easy previewing and/or testing.
+Relative-reference all of your media files for easy previewing and/or testing.

-- The HTML coding of these media files is dependent on the type of media and options that you want to use.
-If you do not know how to add a particular media file (or its coding options) into your HTML page, visit the Audio, Video, Flash, XML/RSS, Other forum, where you will get excellent help and advice from some of SBI!'s resident experts.
+If you don't know how to add a particular media file (or its coding options) into your HTML page, visit the Audio, Video, Flash, XML/RSS, Other forum, where you'll receive excellent help and advice from some of SBI!'s resident experts.

 Supporting Files

-All supporting files (.css, .exe, .flv, .js, .pdf, .swf, .txt, .xml, .zip) must be placed in your support-files folder.
+All supporting files (.css, .flv, .js, .pdf, .txt, .xml, .zip) must be placed in your support-files folder.
 Like the rest of your files, you should relative-reference your supporting files when coding your HTML page.
 Do this, and your pages will preview correctly on your computer before you upload them to SBI!'s servers.

-Must Read Notice Regarding EXE and ZIP Files
+Must Read Notice Regarding ZIP Files

-If SiteSell receives a documented (proved) complaint that your .exe or .zip file contains a virus, your SBI! account will be terminated immediately, with no refund.
+If SiteSell receives a documented (proved) complaint that your .zip file contains a virus, your SBI! account will be terminated immediately, with no refund.
 This applies to you even if you upload a file that you did not create yourself.

 Important Note

-Automatic Tracking (Outgoing) Links
+Automatic Tracking of Outbound Links

-One of SBI!'s features is built-in tracking for each link that you create that goes off of your site (outgoing).
-SBI! will automatically re-code all of your outgoing links in order to track and report the Click Through Rate.
-These stats are reported in the Click Data section of the TrafficCenter in Site Central, and also in SiteSell's Value Exchange (if applicable).
+One of SBI!'s features is built-in tracking for each link that you create that goes off of your site (outbound).
+SBI! will automatically re-code all of your outgoing links in order to track and report the click-through rate.
+These stats are reported in the Click Data section of the TrafficCenter in Site Central.

 Let's say, for example, that you have an affiliate link to refer visitors to your merchant partner's site at...

-<a href="http://www.abc.com/youraffiliateID">
+<a href="https://www.abc.com/youraffiliateID">

 You insert the link on this page...

-www.your-domain.com%2Freferring-page.html'; return false;">
+&referrer=https%3A%2F%2Fwww.yourdomainname.com%2Freferring-page.html'; return false;">

-If you do not want SBI! to reformat and track your links...
+If you do not want SBI! to reformat and track your links, add the following to your link code...

 ***no_tracking** and ***/no_tracking**